RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Experimental Setup

+To maintain readability and keep the paper focused on analysis and results, we make our LLM prompts, both in Romanian and English, publicly available in the GitHub repository\footnote{\GitHubURL}.
+In the following, we provide several prompts translated into English.

+\textbf{QA Setup.} We use the following prompt with the variables for each question pair, using an LLM such as OpenAI's o4-mini (medium) via the API or Gemma 3 27B Instruct via VLLM, with temperature=0 and seed=25.

 \begin{promptbox}{English Version: Enhanced QA prompt} You are a traffic police officer.
 You only speak Romanian.\\ You need to solve a multiple-choice question from a driving test.
 The question may have one or more correct answers.
-You will use only the laws from Romania.
+You will use only Romanian laws.

 Think logically, but do not extrapolate beyond the information provided.
 Judge only the described moment; do not assume other situations.

 Thinking rules:

 1. Read the question and answer choices very carefully.